Trustpilot

 Accommodation:

-• 🛏 Standard twin-share room included in your package.
-Clean, comfortable, and sociable – ideal for connecting with your fellow over-50s travellers.
+• Standard twin-share room included in your package.
+Clean, comfortable, and sociable – ideal for connecting with your fellow travellers.

-• 🌟 Luxury private upgrade available if you prefer a spacious en-suite room for added privacy and indulgence during your stay.
+• Luxury private upgrade available if you prefer a spacious en-suite room for added privacy and indulgence during your stay (early booking recommended, as this is a popular option and upgraded rooms are limited).

 Food:

-• 🍴 On two evenings, the group heads into the local town to try authentic South African cuisine (meals at your own expense).
+• On two evening trips, the group heads into the local town, where you can try some authentic South African cuisine (meals at your own expense).

 Travel arrangements